mambainspired/100-days-of-Code/README.md

 CtCI - Cracking the Coding Interview

 ## Day 65 - 69 (03 May - 07 May)
-I had to show some leadership at my day job and **learn** Power BI to guide an inexperienced BI developers create a very basic dashboard.
+I had to show some leadership at my day job and **learn** PowerBI to guide an inexperienced BI developers create a very basic dashboard.
+My evenings were busy learning and teaching PowerBI at the same time.
+Why am I counting this towards my 100-days-of-code?
+I was not asked to do PowerBI but I learned it for the sake of learning and volunteered to help.

 ## [NO WORK] Day 63 - 64 (01 May - 02 May)